 Handling Partnership Changes

 Change is inevitable in any business, and dental practices are no exception.
-When a partner wishes to leave the practice or join a competitor or when other significant changes occur, you need legal strategies to protect the interests of the practice and the remaining partners.
+When a partner wishes to leave the practice, join a competitor, or make other significant changes, you need legal strategies to protect the interests of the practice and the remaining partners.

-One common strategy is the implementation of non-compete clauses.
+One common strategy is to implement non-compete clauses.
 These clauses protect the practice from a departing partner immediately becoming a direct competitor.

 We explore alternative legal strategies in states where non-compete clauses are not enforceable or are limited.
 This can include non-solicitation agreements, which prevent a departing partner from poaching clients or staff, or confidentiality agreements that protect the practice’s proprietary information.

-We also address the practical aspects of a partner’s departure, such as how to handle their equity in the practice, transition of their patient base, and redistribution of responsibilities.
-We aim to ensure smooth transitions, maintaining the practice’s stability and reputation.
+We also address the practical aspects of a partner’s departure, such as how to handle equity in practice, transition of their patient base, and redistribution of responsibilities.
+We ensure smooth transitions while maintaining the practice’s stability and reputation.

 Resolving Deadlocks in Partnerships